Indianapolis Colts Punter Rigoberto Sanchez underwent surgery to remove a cancerous tumor, confirming it was successful.

-Sanchez was seen to have punted five times with an average of 50.8 yards against the Titans while handing over his kickoff duties to rookie Rodrigo Blankenship.
+Sanchez was seen to have punted five times with an average of 50.8 yards, a pleasing number for those involved in online betting during the game, against the Titans while handing over his kickoff duties to rookie Rodrigo Blankenship.
 Explaining why the normal duties were given to a new rookie special team’s coordinator Bubba Ventrone claims that the veteran was having a little issue with his left swing on kickoffs.
 The Colts’ team also showed their supports for Sanchez’s punts

 “Some of the ball placement things we would normally do in a game, we were unable to do this past game, because of the inability to do it because of the pain tolerance.”

 Both fans and players have shown their supports for the player, and former Colts head coach Tony Dungy, who led the Colts to their one and only Super Bowl title.